nodeshift/nodejs-reference-architecture/README.md

 ## Module Diligence

-As a minium, any modules recommended as part of this reference architeucture should meet the following criteria:
+As a minimum, any modules recommended as part of this reference architecture should meet the following criteria:

 * The module is not deprecated.
 * The module has an appropriate license.